johanley/covid-19-canada/analysis.md

 https://github.com/wzmli/COVID19-Canada - has a version of all 4 stats in csv format on github.

+https://github.com/tomwhite/covid-19-uk-data - the UK has the same problem as the US and Canada.
+The data is all over the place.

 https://www.cbc.ca/news/health/covid-19-pandemic-data-primer-stats-charts-1.5513222

 https://www.cbc.ca/news/covid-19/italy-covid-19-outbreak-lessons-1.5517520 - Number of dead underestimated?